SAML Applications

 If your SP requires fingerprint hashes (SHA1 or SHA256) instead of a certificate file, Descope provides these for download as well.

-You may also choose to upload a custom certificate to replace the default Descope certificate.
+You may also upload a custom certificate to replace the default Descope certificate.

 Fingerprint hashes and public certificate